filipealtoe/anonymizer/README.md

 # anonymizer
 This repo will hold the Python script used to anonymize essays.

-Main Funtion:
+Main Method:
-anonymizer(studentsDir, studentsFile, tokensDir, tokensFile, essaysDir, outputDir, replacementTOKEN)
+Anonymizer.anonymizer(studentsDir, studentsFile, tokensDir, tokensFile, essaysDir, outputDir, replacementTOKEN)

 The function returns the total number of anonymized files.